Why Does My House Smell Like Sewage

 If you use your shower regularly and still face a sewer gas smell in the bathroom, the issue may be more severe, like the P-trap leaking.
 If this is the case, you will need help from a professional plumbing company to repair it.

-Biofilm Build-up
+Biofilm Build-Up

 Fortunately, removing the biofilm is not something that requires professional help, and there are a few steps that you can try to eliminate the smell of sewer in the bathroom due to biofilm accumulation: